-A Capital Needs Assessment by an architect or engineer, dated no earlier than six months before the Application deadline, is required for all existing projects.
-Should the Capital Needs Assessment identify the presence of hazard material, a hazard mitigation plan MUST be submitted in the application and the costs of mitigation included in the project's budget.
+A capital needs assessment by an architect or engineer, dated no earlier than six months before the Application deadline, is required for all existing projects.
+Should the capital needs assessment identify the presence of hazardous material, a hazard mitigation plan MUST be submitted with the application and the costs of mitigation included in the project's budget.
+See glossary definition of capital needs assessment in Appendix A.